Summer Pass artwork

 What if a student is 18 or 19 years old and has recently graduated?

-Are all eligible students guaranteed a pass?
+Are all students guaranteed a pass?

 No. The Summer Pass Program has a limited quantity of 30,000 passes that have been divided across the tri-county service district.
 Students who don’t plan to use transit over the summer should not pick up a pass.